The Inner Gravity Theory

 When experience becomes too heavy, movement is how we redistribute the weight.
 Every gesture—breath, sway, step, dance—becomes an act of rebalancing.
 Through motion, the body rewrites its own gravitational map, finding new pathways where energy can flow.
 Healing, then, is not the absence of gravity, but learning to move gracefully within its pull—to let stillness and motion remember each other.
 This is the beauty of grace & gravity.

-Gravity of Consciousness (Philosophy)
+Inner Gravity (Philosophy)

 This work understands that attention and emotion are forms of mass, and experience itself is a gravitational force.
 Gravity becomes the portal through which all disciplines—science, embodiment, philosophy, spirituality—interlace.